arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ![Power connection diagram](assets/POWER_CONNECTIONS.png)

-- The four solenoid valves will be connected to the Edge Control relay contacts of J11 connector following the wiring below.
+- The four solenoid valves will be connected to the Edge Control latching outputs of the J9 connector following the wiring below.

 ![Solenoid valves connection diagram](assets/VALVES_CONNECTIONS.png)